Cpl Justin McLoud

 Mission Accomplished on Dec.
 22, 2012

-Periodically taking enemy fire while on foot patrol, Cpl McLoud had already moved across a bridge when his teammate began to cross and stepped on a pressure plate IED.
+Periodically taking enemy fire while on a foot patrol, Cpl McLoud had already moved across a bridge when his teammate began to cross and stepped on a pressure plate IED.
 The blast caused traumatic amputations of both of Cpl McLoud’s legs above the knees and required the amputation of his left arm due to the extent of his injuries.

 Airlifted to Camp Leatherneck, crews stabilized Cpl McLoud for his flight to Landstuhl, Germany.
 Waking four days later in Bethesda Naval Medical Center he would spend five weeks there before being transferred to Balboa Hospital in San Diego, where he endured more than 50 surgeries.